morucci/repoxplorer/README.md

 ### Run tests

 The unittest suite requires a local ElasticSearch server accessible on the default port 9200/tcp.
-RepoXplorer is tested with ElasticSearch 2.x.
+RepoXplorer is tested with ElasticSearch 5.X and 6.X.
 No specific configuration is needed.
 The suite uses specific indexes destroyed and re-created at each run.